What is Energy Star?

 Four products that commonly receive Energy Star certification include:

 A licensed electrician can provide additional information on Energy Star products and assist with installation.
-Sign in to Angie’s List to view trusted consumer reviews on highly rated electricians in the Chicago area.
+Sign in to Angie’s List to view trusted consumer reviews on highly rated electricians in your area.
+For example, Angie's List has more than 4,500 Chicago-area electricians listed, and more than 750 are highly rated by members.